-The secret behind starting a fire in a wood stove is using dry slender woods.
+The secret behind starting a fire in a wood stove is using dry slender wood.
 It is harder for wet wood to catch fire, and when they do, they burn slower.

 The next step is to prepare the kindling and old newspaper or even dry leaves.
-You can also use fire-starters, but they will take much time to catch fire.
+You can also use fire-starters, however, they will take much more time to catch fire.

-Open the damper and put the old newspapers or dry leaves on the stove, and use a match to light them up.
-Put the smaller dry wood pieces prepared earlier to also start burning.
+Open the damper and put the old newspapers or dry leaves on the stove and use a match to light them up.
+Put in the smaller dry wood pieces prepared earlier to also start burning.

 Once they do, add more and more firewood to allow the fire to spread through the chamber of the woodstove.

 A good start will ensure you have a hotter fire and consequently faster cooking.
 So, always ensure you get this first step right.